 The LITC program has had the privilege of welcoming guests from various industries such as: Access Alliance, UHN, Sick Kids Hospital, Exacta Interpreting, Global Translations, Humber LITC Alumni, Career Advancement Services-Humber College, Financial Management Workshops, Arab Community Centre of Toronto (ACCT)-Medical Interpreting Observations, Student Court Interpreting Observations, and more.

-Humber offers information sessions at both the North Campus and at the downtown location for the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters.
+Humber offers information sessions for students interested in the Language Interpreter Certificate program, as well as PLAR sessions for working interpreters at our downtown location.
 There is no cost for these information sessions.
-View the information sheet for dates and times.
+Learn more >

 All Language Interpreter classes are held at our downtown location.